nlpsoc/STEL/readme.md

 # Comments

-Thank you for your comments.
-You can use GitHub or address me (Anna, a.m.wegmann @ uu.nl) directly.
+Thank you for your comments and questions.
+You can use GitHub Issues or address me directly (Anna via a.m.wegmann @ uu.nl).